 The Institute for the History and Theory of Architecture (external link) (gta) at ETH Zurich preserves the estate of Gottfried Semper.

 Further documents can be found in ETH Library's collections and archives.
 The Rare Book collection has original editions of the writings of Gottfried Sempers.
-These can be researched and reserved in the Knowledge Portal.
+These can be researched and reserved in ETH Library's Search Portal (external link).